 Stress produces a physical reaction in the body that can make it harder to focus, sleep, and do well academically.
 Recurrent physical and psychological stress can diminish self-esteem, decrease interpersonal and academic effectiveness, and create a cycle of self-blame and self-doubt.
 UT's Counseling and Mental Health Center has resources to learn more about stress and interactive online stress-reduction tools.
 Click here to learn more.

 Central Texas has some of the worst allergy symptoms in the US, and combined with regular cold and flu season symptoms, upper respiratory concerns are one of the main reasons students miss class.
 UHS recommends flu shots for students to reduce the risk of both getting the flu yourself and spreading it to others.

 Because allergy symptoms, especially cedar fever, can be very similar to the flu, UHS has this chart to compare your symptoms.
-The UHS Allergy/Immunization Clinic also offers allergy shots for those who suffer from severe allergies.
+The UHS Allergy, Immunization, and Travel Clinic also offers allergy shots for those who suffer from severe allergies.
 Learn more about services available for students with allergies.

 Read more about UHS' National College Health Assessment results.

 Read more about Campus Wellness Data from the UT Wellness Network.